 A yoga body isn’t just about bendy limbs, the ancient practice can improve memory, heart and bone health, says Anna Magee

 We’ve become a nation obsessed with downward dogs and cat cows.
-Brits are now spending a staggering £790 million a year on yoga classes.
+Brits are now spending a staggering £790 million a year on yoga classes and yoga mats.

-UCLA researchers have found a three-month course of yoga and meditation was more effective than memory exercises for minimizing age-related brain impairment while another found it could improve sleep in breast cancer survivors.
+UCLA researchers have found a three-month course of yoga and meditation was more effective than memory exercises for minimising age-related brain impairment while another found it could improve sleep in breast cancer survivors.

 a three month course of yoga was more effective than memory exercises for minimising age-related brain changes